notAperson535/OneClick-macOS-Simple-KVM/README.md

 ## You're done!

-If the mouse is not aligned properly, edit the basic.sh file and change `-usb -device usb-kbd -device usb-tablet \` to `-usb -device usb-kbd -device usb-mouse \` or the other way around
+If the mouse is not aligned properly, edit the basic.sh file and change `-usb -device usb-kbd -device usb-tablet \` to `-usb -device usb-kbd -device usb-mouse \` or the other way around.
+Don't worry, if the macOS setup screen is laggy and slow, it is not how fast the VM will be.
+I don't know why it's so laggy, but once it is finished, the VM should be much faster.

 If you get an error that says access denied, run `sudo ./basic.sh` which will give it admin privelages.
 If you get an error that looks like:
 ```